drgg62086/luna/README.md

 and Then, in the last step, some restrictions can be added to the automatic generation of NFT.
 For example, the number of participants needs to exceed a certain amount, and the casting can be successful only when the drawing results meet specific conditions (It's like calculating hash when bitcoin mining)

+## note2:

+**The casting process of NFT is automatic, and the nft generated in this way does not belong to anyone in the first place**

 ## note3(2022-5-17):